Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

 Once `Environment::from_registry(..)` returns, we get an already-initialized `Environment` with various Wayland globals already bound, available as public fields.
 First of all, we will use the `wl_compositor` global to create a `wl_surface`.
 The surfaces are the most fundamental building block of a Wayland app.
-It describe some rectangle of pixels to which you can attach a `wl_buffer` defining its contents.
+It describes a rectangle of pixels to which you can attach a `wl_buffer` defining its contents.
 A Wayland app is built on surfaces:

 - Most often, they can be assigned a role.
 The most classic one would be "toplevel surface", meaning this surface is actually a window in the traditional sense.
 But surfaces can also be used to change the image of the mouse pointer for example.
-- They can be defined relative to a parent surface (they are then a "subsurface"), this can typically be usefull if different parts of your UI are drawn by different means.
-For example a video player could use GPU-accelerated graphism to decode and display the contents of the video, and drawn the rest of its UI with CPU.
+- They can be defined relative to a parent surface (they are then a "subsurface"), this can typically be useful if different parts of your UI are drawn by different means.
+For example, a video player could use GPU-accelerated routines to decode and display the contents of the video, and draw the rest of its UI using the CPU.
 Subsurfaces are also what SCTK uses to draw the decorations of your windows, as we'll see later.
 - Input information is given relative to surfaces.
 A Wayland app does not know the absolute location of the pointer for example, but if the pointer is on top of one of its surfaces, it knows its